 Referee payment shall be made prior to the game.

 Payment shall be a fifty-fifty split of the full fee by each team.

 Referee fees owed to certified referees for a forfeited game shall be the responsibility of the team that forfeited.

 Referee fees owed to certified referees, who are assigned to incorrect game times, shall be the responsibility of the home team's club.

 The Board of Directors shall set forth the referee fee schedule for each season at the annual meeting (See Section 8, Pre-Game).

 E. Referee misconduct.
-All reports of referee misconduct shall be reported in writing, within forty-eight (48) hours of the misconduct, to the VP of Referees and VP of Rules and Regulations.
+All reports of referee misconduct shall be reported in writing, within forty-eight (48) hours of the misconduct, to the VP of Rules and Regulations.

-F. All club assignors must keep a game log, which shall be produced upon request by the VP of Referees or VP of Rules and Regulations.
+F. All club assignors must keep a game log, which shall be produced upon request by the VP Rules and Regulations.
 Failure to produce a game log, or a correctly-maintained game log, will result in a $100 club fine, and the assignor will be reprimanded.